Promoting Young Researchers

 The ZfL attaches great importance to the promotion of young researchers.
 Funding opportunities for doctoral students include:

-- ZfL Doctoral Fellowships (full-time fellowships for projects with a recognizable relevance to one or more of the three program areas)
+- ZfL Doctoral Positions (part-time) for projects with a recognizable relevance to one or more of the program areas

 - doctoral positions within the framework of projects with outside funding